quarkiverse/quarkiverse-docs/README.md

 ## CI

 This repository is scheduled to build 4 times/day, so don't worry if your documentation changes are not visible immediately once you push to your extension repository.

+## Changing the look and feel

+The UI for the antora website is controlled by the [Quarkiverse antora theme](https://github.com/quarkiverse/antora-ui-quarkiverse) repository.
+This site will pull in the current theme on every scheduled build.